dotnet/android/Documentation/guides/BuildProcess.md

     See [Lint Help](http://www.androiddocs.com/tools/help/lint.html) for more details on the android `lint` tooling.

+-  **AndroidGenerateJniMarshalMethods** &ndash; A bool property which enables generating of JNI marshal methods as part of the build process.
+This greatly reduces the System.Reflection usage in the binding helper code.

+   By default this will be set to False.
+If the developers wish to use the new JNI marshal methods feature, they can set

+        <AndroidGenerateJniMarshalMethods>True</AndroidGenerateJniMarshalMethods>

+    in their csproj.
+Alternatively provide the property on the command line via

+        /p:AndroidGenerateJniMarshalMethods=True

+    **Experimental**.
+Added in Xamarin.Android 8.3.

 ### Binding Project Build Properties

 The following MSBuild properties are used with